 Slipped disc and spinal joint malfunctions are the leading causes of neck and upper back pain.
-Now, let's look at the spinal joint to understand how it becomes a source of neck pain or upper back pain.
+Now, let's look at the spinal joint to understand how it becomes a source of neck or upper back pain.
 The joints in your neck are called facets.
-A joint issue in the neck is often referred to as a facet syndrome or cervical facet syndrome.
+A joint issue in the neck is often referred to as facet syndrome or cervical facet syndrome.

 Impact of Inflammatory Processes (Excessive Fluid Buildup)

-The Best Neck and Upper back Treatment
+The Best Neck & Upper back Treatment

-Neck pain resulting from for slip-disc or spinal joint disorders is best treated through targeted means of care.
-Our methods neck pain and slip-disc treatment are through NSD Therapy protocols.
-NSD Therapy is not a single, but rather an integrative approach that incorporates the best methods of research-based clinical chiropractic, best practices of physiotherapy and advanced technology.
+Neck pain resulting from slip-disc or spinal joint disorders is best treated through targeted care.
+Our methods of neck pain and slip-disc treatment are through NSD Therapy protocols.
+NSD Therapy is not a single but rather an integrative approach that incorporates the best techniques of research-based clinical chiropractic, best practices of physiotherapy, and advanced technology.
 Our to-go-to therapeutic device is the RxDecom.
 The RxDecom is the most sophisticated spinal therapy device in the world.
-It can repair and fix damaged to spinal discs and even spinal joints when coupled with other therapeutic measures as employed through NSD Therapy®.
+It can repair and fix damaged spinal discs and even spinal joints when coupled with other therapeutic measures employed through NSD Therapy®.

 CSC offers the best physiotherapy and chiropractic treatment to fix a slipped disc without surgery.
 The combined efforts of chiropractors and physiotherapists of CSC are further enriched with breakthrough spine technology.
 Best of all, their care will help you recover with lasting relief.
 Visit a Chiropractic Specialty Center® (CSC) today and start your recovery from neck pain and slip-disc today.